hapticdata/animitter/README.md

 of animitter instances that are currently animating.
 This can be helpful for debugging to ensure that you are properly stopping all of your animitter instances.

+### animitter.globalFixedDelta
+Setting this to true will force all animitter instances to behave as if `options.fixedDelta` was `true`.
+A helpful application-wide toggle if you begin to record the output not in real-time.

 ## Tests